-Two of the most popular products being honey and beeswax.
-You don’t have to eat honey or use beeswax to benefit from bees; however, If you are eco-conscious and cruelty-free, you actually gain from the work of bees through cross-pollination.
+Two of the most popular products are honey and beeswax.
+But you don’t have to eat honey or use beeswax to benefit from bees.
+However, if you are eco-conscious and cruelty-free, you actually gain from the work of bees through cross-pollination.

 Save The Bees With Your Beauty Routine & Garden